FreQUENTLY ASKED QUESTIONS FOR RIDERS

-FreQUENTLY ASKED QUESTIONS FOR RIDERS**

 What does this mean? - Well firstly it means that the true 'privateer' racers pay a slightly lower entry fee, secondly it means that the riders who benefit more from the media of the race pay a slightly higher entry fee and third in the future it may help protect the race from becoming too commercially influenced as it grows.

 So if a rider will use their participation in the race to promote ANY commercial organisation (including one they own) then they will need to buy the £100 media license.
 This is available when the balance of entry is due.
 It can also be added later by request by emailing firstname.lastname@example.org

 Note: that there will be limitations to this license - it won't extend to things like advertising campaigns and video projects with sponsors.
 You will need to write to us for separate agreement on these bigger project.

 Can I have a film crew follow me on the race?

-From this year any media follow (i.e. a media crew following one particular rider throughout the race) will not be permitted.
+Any media follow (i.e. a media crew following one particular rider throughout the race) will need written permission from the Race Director.

 Do I need a tracking device?